Chester Rogers: Miami Dolphins

 On August 9, 2020, Rogers signed a one-year contract with the Miami Dolphins.
 He was released on September 2, 2020.

 Tennessee Titans

-On September 21, 2020, Rogers was signed to the Tennessee Titans practice squad.
+On September 21, 2020, Rogers was signed to the practice squad of the Tennessee Titans.
 He was signed to a futures contract on January 11, 2021.

 Rogers made his first appearance with the Titans in Week 1 of the 2021 season.
 On the year, he finished with 30 receptions for 301 yards and a touchdown while carving a role as a kick and punt returner.

 Houston Texans

 On August 2, 2022, Rogers signed with the Houston Texans.
 He was placed on injured reserve on August 21, 2022.
 He was released on August 29.

 Cleveland Browns

 On September 13, 2022, Rogers signed with the practice squad of the Cleveland Browns.
+On September 22, Rogers was promoted to the active roster for the team's Week 3 game against the Pittsburgh Steelers.
 He was released on November 28.
+He played in three games for the Browns in the 2022 season.